-- At one point in Collar 6, Michelle is putting Stella and Claire through a series of sex games, one of which involves being dressed in cow costumes and milked.
+- Collar 6: At one point, Michelle is putting Stella and Claire through a series of sex games, one of which involves being dressed in cow costumes and milked.
 She gathers the rest of the girls in the kitchen for coffee.
 Guess what's served as cream?

 - A later strip has Linda gotten up at 5 after going to bed after midnight to make everyone breakfast.
 The result is green pancakes and purple bacon.
 It's delicious, but "It's best if you don't know all the ingredients."

 - Though it started off as a trailer for a scat porno, 2 Girls 1 Cup became infamous on the internet for depicting two women defecating into a cup, taking turns consuming it, and then vomiting it into each other's mouths.
 Though as with many other pornos, it's faked with chocolate pudding.